amrohan/ChatBot/readme.md

 - /tldr - Get a tldr news
 - /devto - Get a dev.to news according to your interests
+- /hackernews - Get a HackerNews all 30 news
 - /techcrunch - Get a techcrunch top 20 posts
 - /medium - Articles from medium ( Tech related )
 - /quotes - Get a random quote